InteractionDesignFoundation/handbook/guides/onboarding/README.md

 Welcome aboard!

 We know you’re amazing because you’re here (otherwise you would’t be here).
-Congrats: You've landed on one of the greatest jobs in the world! 🎉
+Congrats: You've landed one of the greatest jobs in the world! 🎉

 ![image](https://cdn.shopify.com/s/files/1/2297/6885/collections/plain_no_back_235x235@2x.png)